First 25 years: The history of the WDC for glaciology and NSIDC in Boulder, Colorado

 2001: NSIDC celebrates its 25th Anniversary.

 References and acknowledgements

 Field, W. O. 2004.
 With a Camera in My Hands.
 University of Alaska Press, Fairbanks.

 Wood, K. and J. Overland.
 2006.
 Climate Lessons from The First International Polar Year.
 Bull.
 Amer.
 Meteor.
 Soc.
 87 (12): 1685–1697. doi: 10.1175/BAMS-87-12-1685.

-The time lines in this document were prepared by R. Weaver, NSIDC DAAC manager, for NSIDC's 25th Anniversary Celebration.
+The time lines in this document were prepared for NSIDC's 25th Anniversary Celebration by R. Weaver, NSIDC DAAC manager at that time.